 Robin William’s Good Morning, Vietnam gave us an overview of the dragon shaped country in South-east Asia.
 But what doesn’t fail to enthrall are the famous rice padded fields, the locals in conical-shaped straw hats, and a land of ancient traditions all captured into temples of wonder.
+Come and explore Vietnam’s hot spots with Thomas Cook.

 Cu Chi Tunnels